Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 Checkout our article on using Trello to organise your dev projects for more detail on how Trello can be an effective way to organise your work and even your life!

-Other platforms like Notion and Asana are also well known tools for project management.
+Other platforms like Notion and Asana are also well known project management tools for developers.
 Try out different platforms and stick to the one that works for you.
-Once you’re over the initial learning curve of getting used to such platforms, it will surely benefit you in the long term.
+Once you’re over the initial learning curve of getting used to the platform it will surely benefit you in the long term.

 In a previous article we discussed 5 Simple and effective organisation tips for developers.
 Have a read for more ways to keep your development projects in order!